StreetScienceCommunity/DNAnalyzer/Stories/Readme.md

 - [Google Slides](https://docs.google.com/presentation/d/1A8gAgNDjmQ_DfCuIUIkghRv82mlaVCD_ngB6VQ3CfaA/edit#slide=id.p)

 Meet Jeff, he is a Winemaker in the third generation.
 He and his family live on a beautiful vineyard.
 His favorite wine is an old family recipe.
 Since they have many bottles left he never had to produce the wine.
 Unfortunately, one day there was a fire on the farmhouse and the old family recipe got burned.
 But there are still some bottles of the wine left.
 Jeff thought about the ingredients of the wine.
 He remembered a lot!
 But especially, the yeast strains used for fermentation he could not remember!
 He found out that one can sequence the DNA in wine and find out what yeast strains are inside the wine.
 Now Jeff wants to learn about microbiome data analysis.
 Can you help him?

 - Jeff could also be a beer brewer

+## Storyes for DNA data analysis

 ### Story 4: crime scene